 Maria Newrzella has had the honor of leading the entry of the Oktoberfest hosts on horseback since the 2010 festival celebrated its 200th anniversary – when the then 16-year-old was allowed to step into the coveted black and yellow monk’s cowl for the first time.
 Maria, is the daughter of Manfred Newrzella, managing director of the Munich Breweries Association and the festival ring.
 Maria took riding lessons for her grand appearance at the head of the parade.
 Maria is Munich-born and her hobbies are listed as dancing, sailing, skiing, swimming and drawing.

 Viktoria Ostler was 23 years old when she became Munich Kindl, and had been studying law for 4 years, the first 3 years in Wiesbaden in combination with business administration and for a year at the LMU in Munich.
 Viktoria is related to beer and Oktoberfest through the family business, the Hausladen Agrarhandel and Mälzerei GmbH, which are well-known Breweries in and around Munich.
-Viktoria follows in the footsteps of her aunt Helene Münchhalfen (née Ostler), who was the Münchner Kindl from 1981-1983.
-Her hobbies include enjoying nature, horse riding, and hunting.
+Viktoria follows in the footsteps of her aunt Helene Münchhalfen (née Ostler), who was the Münchner Kindl from 1981-1983 and her great aunt Traudi Kustermann, who previously held the office.
+Her hobbies are horse riding, and hunting.